eunivers3/wordCounter/README.md

 ## Roadmap

 - Optimise with goroutines and file chunking, perhaps store in DB first?
+- Test other approaches efficiency e.g. reading a file in chunks concurrently,reading the entire file into memory,splitting long strings into words
 - HTML parsing for relevant text only
 - pagination of response
 - sorting of response